What are the aims of this leaflet?

 Topical treatments

 These are usually the first choice for those with mild to moderate acne.
-There are a variety of active anti-acne agents, such as benzoyl peroxide, antibiotics (e.g. erythromycin, tetracycline and clindamycin), retinoids (e.g. tretinoin, isotretinoin and adapalene), azelaic acid and nicotinamide (also known as niacinamide).
-They should be applied to the entire affected area of the skin (e.g. all of the face) and not just to individual spots, usually every night or twice daily depending on the treatment.
+There is a variety of active anti-acne agents.
+These include benzoyl peroxide, topical antibiotics (e.g. erythromycin, tetracycline and clindamycin), topical retinoids (e.g. tretinoin, isotretinoin and adapalene), azelaic acid and nicotinamide (also known as niacinamide).
+They should be applied to the areas of your skin that are affected by acne and not just to individual spots.
+Usually, this is done every night or twice daily, depending on the treatment.

-Some topical treatments can be irritating to the skin, so it may be advised that the treatment is initially used on a small area of affected skin for a few applications before being applied to the entire affected area.
-It may also be recommended to gradually increase the use of the treatment, for example using it once or twice weekly, progressively building to regular daily use if tolerated.
-Consult your doctor if the treatment causes irritation of the skin.
+Some topical treatments can be irritating to the skin.
+It may be advised that the treatment is tested on a small area of affected skin for a few applications before being applied to the entire affected area.
+It may also be recommended that you gradually increase how often you use the treatment, for example using it once or twice weekly.
+This could lead to regular daily use, if it is tolerated.
+Consult your healthcare professional if the treatment continues to cause irritation of the skin despite reducing the number of times it is applied.

 Some topical treatments, such as retinoids can lead to the acne getting worse for a few weeks before it gets better.